team-chiru/sidemark-back/README.md

 ```

 #### PATCH
-Update an entity by uuId.
+Update an entity by id.
 ```
-/entity/update/:uuId
+/entity/update/:id
 ```

 #### DELETE
-Delete an entity by uuId.
+Delete an entity by id.
 ```
-/entity/delete/:uuId
+/entity/delete/:id
 ```